63Klabs/atlantis/README.md

-# Atlantis
+# Atlantis Templates and Scripts Platform

-## 63Klabs Atlantis Templates and Scripts Platform for Serverless Deployments on AWS
+## 63Klabs Atlantis Templates and Scripts Platform for Serverless Application Development and Deployment on AWS

-Ready-to-deploy-and-run:
+Atlantis is a free and open source platform that provides templates, scripts, starter code, and design patterns to build, maintain, and deploy serverless applications providing best practices in security, observability, and performance.
+The platform promotes [Infrastructure as Code](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html), [Principle of Least Privilage](https://docs.aws.amazon.com/prescriptive-guidance/latest/least-privilege-cloudformation/best-practices.html), and the [Well Architected Framework](https://aws.amazon.com/architecture/well-architected/) as models for development and deployment.

+## Ready-to-deploy-and-run

 - **Infrastructure as Code (IaC)** - Library of CloudFormation Templates and Application Starter Code maintained by platform engineers with best practices in security, observability, and well-architected design patterns built in.
 - **Continuous Integration/Continuous Deployment/Delivery (CI/CD)** - AWS CodePipeline or GitHub Actions automation scripts and tests to ensure GitOps and reliable deployments.